this is trifficult

 Every Bluey Minisode, Ranked

 Standard Bluey episodes are already notably short, typically running between six and eight minutes without credits.
-The minisodes, the second set of which launched this week, are shorter still — several just over 60 seconds before the credits kick in.
+The minisodes, the third set of which launched last week, are shorter still — several just over 60 seconds before the credits kick in.
 Released at a time when the future of this beloved, immensely popular children’s show is uncertain, it’s unclear whether the Bluey minisodes are meant to tide viewers over until more standard Bluey is announced or if they’re a stopgap measure to keep the franchise active until a decision is made about its future.

 Motivation for their existence aside, the minisodes as a group are both intriguing and suggestive.
 They put a strong emphasis on adult voices to carry the weight of each episode’s concept and action; although Bluey and Bingo appear in most of them, they participate mostly by laughing, making noises like “ahh!†or “hmm?,†and throwing in very short bits of supplemental dialogue.
 (This is notable because one of the ongoing questions about Bluey’s future relates to how it will deal with its aging child voice actors.)
 Some of the minisodes feel like brief asides — not cutting-room-floor-type excerpts, but scraps of a game or images that never quite found their way into a main Bluey episode.
 Several punch above their featherweight status; the ones that stand out have some of the heft of a full-length episode, or use the flexibility of the short-video format to work outside the expectations of the full-length format.
 Yes, some do feel repetitive and uninspired, but a few are almost — almost — enough to make you forget you’re not watching Bluey proper.